-The right foundation for you and your mattress
+6. The right foundation for you and your mattress

 Great mattress?
 Done.
 Now what are you going to put it on?
 You’ve got a few options available.
 A box spring or box foundation is a common choice and will provide optimal air flow, allowing your mattress to deliver supportive, healthy sleep longer.
-As well as supporting the mattress, it acts as a shock absorber to limit movement and bounce during the night.
+As well as supporting the mattress, your foundation acts as a shock absorber to limit movement and bounce during the night.

 If you’re considering ditching the box spring, a platform bed might be for you.
 Platform beds don’t need a foundation as the mattress rests directly on the slats.
 The frame consists of wood slats that provide all the necessary support and breathability for the mattress.
 Platform beds take up less space and add a unique design look, which can add more character and charm to your bedroom.

-The right sheets for your new bed
+7. The right sheets for your new bed

 If you like a sleek, smooth feel, choose sateen sheets with a tight weave (approx. 300 to 600 threads per inch).
 But there may be times when you want to cozy up more.
 For fall and winter, consider flannel sheets.
 They’re usually made of cotton, but the fibers have been brushed to give them a fuzzy, warm feel.
 Those brushed fibers trap more air, which helps them retain more heat close to your body.
 When you buy flannel, you won’t see thread counts listed.
 Instead, manufacturers use weight per square yard of fabric, expressed in ounces.
 Aim for a quality set that is 5-6 ounces.

-Cozy blankets for the best sleep
+8. Cozy blankets for the best sleep

 The ideal blanket will keep you warm and comfortable, without making you sweat or feel chilled.
 Like sheets, you’ll need a few in your cupboard to suit a range of weather throughout the year.
 For fall and winter, a lightweight wool blanket’s breathability helps you regulate your temperature better and stay warmer.